Print

 Fire Hazard

 Flammable/combustible material.
 May be ignited by friction, heat, sparks or flames.
-Some may burn rapidly with flare burning effect.
+Some may burn rapidly with flare-burning effect.
 Powders, dusts, shavings, borings, turnings or cuttings may explode or burn with explosive violence.
 Substance may be transported in a molten form at a temperature that may be above its flash point.
 May re-ignite after fire is extinguished.
-(ERG, 2008)
+(ERG, 2024)

 Health Hazard

 Fire may produce irritating and/or toxic gases.
 Contact may cause burns to skin and eyes.
 Contact with molten substance may cause severe burns to skin and eyes.
-Runoff from fire control may cause pollution.
-(ERG, 2008)
+Runoff from fire control or dilution water may cause environmental contamination.
+(ERG, 2024)

 Reactivity Profile